-To help limit the spread of CoVid19 the maximum permitted number of mourners allowed to attend crematorium and cemetery chapels and graveside for a funeral service is 30.
+To help limit the spread of CoVid19 and in line with Governments recent easing of restrictions from the 17th May, the maximum permitted number of mourners allowed to attend a funeral service at the crematorium chapel has now been increased to 50.
+The maximum number of mourners allowed to attend a funeral service at the cemetery chapel has now increased to 40.
 It is now a mandatory requirement by law that mourners in attendance at crematorium/cemetery chapels or facilities wear a face covering at all times.
 It is further advised that whilst gathering outside visitors attending funerals take the aditional precaution of wearing a face covering/mask at all times.

 Social distancing of 2 metres must still be observed at all times whenever possible.